RrrosyRX03/Ruoxi-GIS-portfolio/Web map for Tree Pittsburgh.md

 # Price and final deliverables
-For the final deliverable, the team will embed the redesigned base map into the existing website, and provide instructions on how to use them effectively.
-The overall work is 9 hours in total.
-Based on the $100 per hour cost and estimated number of hours, the proposal requires a total cost of $ 900 for completing the web page map redesign.
+For the final deliverable, the team will **embed the redesigned base map into the existing website, and provide instructions on how to use them effectively**.
+The overall work is **9 hours** in total.
+Based on the $100 per hour cost and estimated number of hours, the proposal requires **a total cost of $ 900** for completing the web page map redesign.
 This will ensure that Tree Pittsburgh has a modern, user-friendly website that effectively communicates its mission and encourages donations.

 # Color Palette